prasad-madhale/imitation-learning/README.md

-# Imitation Learning via Reinforcecment Learning (ILRL)
+# Imitation Learning via Reinforcement Learning (ILRL)

 This project uses policy gradient methods such as PPO or TRPO along with Generative Adversarial Networks to achieve Imitation Learning on discrete gym environments.